cr88192/bgbtech_btsr1arch/README.md

 * License depends on the program.
 * I am trying to avoid distributing any files which I don't have the rights to, but it is possible some might leak through.
 * Generally, people will be expected to provide their own game WADs or similar, ...

+docs: Various documentation for the ISA project.

+bgbcc22/docs: Documentation relevant to BGBCC or its formats.